Then,

 of the bus, listening

-to the score of his soul
+to the soul compose itself,

-composing itself, before he tears
+before he tears into

-into a bag of Cheese Curls
+a bag of Cheese Curls, licks

-of the orange sort of moondust
+the orange sort of moondust

 a melody unencumbered